LaurentVeyssier/Simple-CNN-classifier-for-FashionMNIST-in-Pytorch/README.md

 note: PytorchViz vizualization tool available [here](https://github.com/szagoruyko/pytorchviz)

 I used SGD optimizer with momentum to avoid local minimum. learning rate was 0.001 and batch_size 50.
 I trained for 25 epochs reaching just below 90% accuracy. with 50 epochs i reached 90%.
-Training further continued to decrease the training loss bu the accuracy on unseen images (test set) remained at 90% which is a sign of overfitting.
+Training further continued to decrease the training loss but the accuracy on unseen images (test set) remained at 90% which is a sign of overfitting.

 ## Results
 ![](accuracy.PNG)